Jets run past Bills, 34-21

 Anderson, who blew past Bills rookie corner Tre‘Davious White, has scored in three consecutive games.

 The Bills tied the score at 7 eight seconds into the second quarter on the first career touchdown catch for rookie Zay Jones.
-The second-round pick out of East Carolina caught a 10-yard pass on a slant route from Taylor.
+The second-round pick out of East Carolina caught a 10-yard pass on a slant route from Taylor, who finished 29 of 40 for 285 yards.

 Buffalo, which had won four of its last five coming into the game, fell to 5-3, missing on a chance to tie New England for first place in the division with the Patriots on a bye this week.

-McCown completed 14 of 20 passes for 140 yards and a touchdown.
-Taylor was 29 of 40 for 285 yards and two scores.
+“It’s not the result we wanted, and there’s not a man in that room that feels otherwise,” said Bills coach Sean McDermott, “and so we have to learn from it, just like any game whether it’s (the) national spotlight or not.
+It’s never easy.”

 NOTES: Jets WR ArDarius Stewart, after being inactive for the Sunday loss to the Falcons, was reinstated as the team’s kick returner.
-He returned the opening boot 26 yards.
+He had 44 yards on two returns.
 He also recovered an onside kick late in the game. ...
-Jets WR Jeremy Kerley, who reportedly has a suspension pending, was active and fair-caught the Bills’ first punt.
-However, he injured a foot in the first quarter.
-Elijah McGuire replaced him as the punt returner. ...
+Jets WR Jeremy Kerley, who reportedly has a suspension pending, was active and had one punt return for 3 yards.
+However, he injured his foot in the first quarter, and Elijah McGuire replaced him as the punt returner. ...
 Jets LB Bruce Carter sustained a hamstring injury and did not return. ...
-Bills WR Zay Jones was injured late in the first half as Jets CB Buster Skrine tripped him and Jones landed awkwardly on his right leg.
-Skrine was flagged or illegal contact. ...
+Bills WR Zay Jones was injured late in the first half when Jets CB Buster Skrine tripped him and Jones landed awkwardly on his right leg.
+Skrine was flagged for illegal contact. ...
 Bills WR Jordan Matthews lost a fumble inside a minute to play in the first half.
 It was only Buffalo’s second lost fumble of the season to that point.
-Taylor lost another later in the game.
+Buffalo QB Tyrod Taylor lost another later in the game.